TheMarkitecht/dlr/README.md

 ## Features of This Version:

 * Concise syntax for declaring native functions and structs.
 * Supports struct types.
 But not nested structs, yet.
 * Can automatically extract actual size and offset information for each struct member, as built by the current host's compiler (works with gcc or clang).
 * Supports calling only one direction: from script to native code.
+* Supports GObject Introspection for calling GTK+ 3 GUI toolkit, and other libraries built on GNOME GObject.
+See [gizmo project](http://github.com/TheMarkitecht/gizmo)
 * Lightweight, small footprint.
 No dependencies other than Jim and libffi.
 * Creates the thinnest possible C wrapper around libffi, for maximum simplicity, and future portability.
 The surrounding features are implemented in a script package.
 * Extensible packing/unpacking framework in the script package.
 That supports fast dispatch, and selective implementation of certain type conversions entirely in C, if needed for your app.